Ibrahim-2003/MyTourney/notes.md

     -> Setup the Host page
-    -> Fixed the coordinate JSON get request and the host_id issue -> Sort by distance function created (still need to work on sort UI) -> Fixed file upload
+    -> Fixed the coordinate JSON get request and the host_id issue -> Sort by distance function created (still need to work on sort UI) -> Flushed out and working now, so that I have the SQL query results sorted with all details -> Fixed file upload
         -STILL NEED TO CONNECT TO AWS S3 SERVER TO PERSIST FILES (OTHERWISE, HEROKU WILL LOSE IMAGES UPON UPDATING SERVER)